 On March 28, 2023, DHCS approved the first site to offer CM services as part of the Recovery Incentives Program.
-On April 3, 2023, CM services began in Los Angeles County.
-Since the launch of the program in April 2023, 2,285 members have received CM services.
+Since the launch of the program in April 2023, 3,255 members have received CM services.

 Currently, 24 DMC-ODS counties are participating in the Recovery Incentives Program.
 These counties include Alameda, Contra Costa, Fresno, Imperial, Kern, Los Angeles, Marin, Nevada, Orange, Riverside, Sacramento, San Bernadino, San Diego, San Francisco, San Joaquin, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Tulare, Ventura, and Yolo.
-Among these 24 counties, 18 counties have implemented CM services.
-There are 76 approved sites providing CM services to 1,329 members, as of March 31, 2024.
-Alameda County has one approved site, Contra Costa County has one approved site, Fresno County has one approved site, Imperial County has four approved sites, Kern County has three approved sites, Los Angeles County has 40 approved sites, Marin County has three approved sites, Nevada County has one approved sites, San Bernardino County has two approved sites, Riverside County has five approved sites, San Bernardino

-County has one approved site, San Diego County has three approved sites, San Francisco County has four approved sites, San Mateo has one approved site, Santa Barbara County has three approved sites, Santa Clara County has one approved site, Tulare County has one approved site, and Ventura County has one approved site.
+Among these 24 counties, 19 counties have implemented CM services.
+There are 86 approved sites providing CM services to 1,258 active members, as of June 30, 2024.
+Alameda County has one approved site, Contra Costa County has two approved sites, Fresno County has one approved site, Imperial County has four approved sites, Kern County has four approved sites, Los Angeles County has 44 approved sites, Marin County has three approved sites, Nevada County has one approved site, Orange County has two approved sites, Riverside County has eight approved sites, San Bernardino County has one approved site, San Diego County has three approved sites, San Francisco County has four approved sites, San Mateo has one approved site, Santa Barbara County has three approved sites, Santa Clara County has one approved site, Tulare County has two approved sites, Ventura County has one approved site, and Yolo County has one approved site.
 Collectively, these counties cover 80 percent of Medi-Cal membership.

-In addition to the 76 sites offering CM services, there are 28 sites that have completed the required Implementation Training and are working to complete the Readiness Assessment prior to launching CM services.
+In addition to the 86 approved sites offering CM services, there are 19 sites that have completed the required Implementation Training and are working to complete the Readiness Assessment prior to launching CM services.
 Additional sites will be approved on a rolling basis as they complete the Implementation Training and Readiness Assessment process.

 CM recognizes individual positive behavioral change, as evidenced by drug tests that are negative for stimulants, and reinforces that behavior through motivational incentives.
 As part of the Recovery Incentives Program, urine drug tests (UDTs) are used to qualify a member for motivational incentives.
-The abstinence rate in Q1 2024, which factors in drug test results and absences, is 76 percent across all sites.
-Between January 1 and March 31, 2024, 15,244 UDTs were administered, of which 14,341 were negative for stimulants.
-As a result, \$217,136.50 in gift cards (motivational incentives) were earned in Q1 by eligible members for meeting the treatment goal of submitting a UDT negative for stimulants.
+The abstinence rate in Q2 2024, which factors in drug test results and absences, was 86 percent across all sites.
+Between April 1 and June 30, 2024, 19,030 UDTs were administered, of which 18,024 were negative for stimulants.
+As a result, \$279,663 in gift cards (motivational incentives) were earned in DY 20-Q2 by eligible members for meeting the treatment goal of submitting a UDT negative for stimulants.
 DHCS' incentive manager (IM) portal allows members to redeem their gift card immediately when earned, or they can choose to 'bank' the incentive amount to save up for a larger gift card to be disbursed at a later date.
-Of the total incentives earned, \$169,264.50 were disbursed in Q1.
+Of the total incentives earned, \$254,540.50 were disbursed in Q2.
 When a member chooses to redeem a gift card, they can choose from a list of pre-approved vendors.
-The most common gift card redemptions in Q1 include Walmart (62%), Nike and Foot Locker (eight percent), and Marshalls (four percent).

-DHCS finalized the processes for the intake of CM data, which will be used for a multitude of purposes, including incentive payment processing, evaluation activities, and creation of reports and dashboard metrics.
-The CM measures are included in Phase One of the CalAIM dashboard.
+The most common gift card redemptions in Q2 include Walmart (57 percent), Nike and Foot Locker (18 percent), and Marshalls (four percent).
+DHCS continues to process the intake of CM data, which will be used for incentive payment processing, evaluation activities, creation of reports, and dashboard metrics.